The Heart of the Matter with Ummuramics

 Which part of the pottery process do you enjoy most?

 My favourite part is what is known as throwing.
 It is a very old English word, and not the act of throwing.
-To throw is to twist and turn the clay.
-I especially like doing it for my seabed mugs.
+To throw is to twist and turn the clay, so you shape it from the hump, into whatever you want it to be.

 How do you tell when a ceramic is made by an amateur or an experienced artist?